paucotan/PsiSketch/README.md

 The application keeps track of your practice sessions, allowing you to review past attempts and track your progress over time.

+## 🌠 What is Remote Viewing?

+Remote viewing is like tuning your mind to a hidden radio signal.
+It’s the practice of sensing or “seeing” things that are far away—without using your eyes.

+It’s not about guessing.
+It’s about listening quietly…
+To the subtle impressions that float up from somewhere deeper.

+People have used it to explore distant places, hidden objects, and even moments in time.
+In PsiSketch, you’ll practice by drawing what you sense—before seeing the real image.

+There are no wrong answers.
+Only the joy of discovering how much more you can perceive.

 ## ✨ Features

 - **Guided Practice**: Step-by-step interface for remote viewing exercises